Thanasis Papazoglou: Aris

-Papazoglou made his professional debut for Aris in the 2007–08 Greek Superleague.
+Papazoglou made his professional debut for Aris in the 2007–08 Super League Greece.
 He was promoted to the first team by coach Dušan Bajević.
 On 8 November 2007, he scored 2 goals in a 3–0 win against Red Star Belgrade in the Europa League.
-After his injuries kept him from maintaining his form, Papazoglou lost coach Mazinho's confidence and was sold to fellow Superleague side PAOK FC.
+After his injuries kept him from maintaining his form, Papazoglou lost coach Mazinho's confidence and was sold to fellow Super League side PAOK.

-On 1 June 2009, Papazoglou signed a 4-year contract with PAOK FC.
-He was loaned to Asteras Tripoli for the 2010–11 season.
+On 1 June 2009, Papazoglou signed a 4-year contract with PAOK.
+He was loaned to Asteras Tripolis for the 2010–11 season.

-OFI Crete
+OFI

-On 8 August 2012, Papazoglou signed a two-year contract with OFI Crete.
+On 8 August 2012, Papazoglou signed a two-year contract with OFI.
 After some good displays for his new club, he was linked to a number of teams from England.
-At the end of the 2013–14 season, Papazoglou terminated his contract with OFI Crete in order to move to Olympiakos, but only played in friendly games for the latter.
+At the end of the 2013–14 season, Papazoglou terminated his contract with OFI in order to move to Olympiacos, but only played in friendly games for the latter.

 On 8 August 2014 Papazoglou signed a two-year contract with Greek club Atromitos.
 He scored his first goal for them two weeks later in a 1–0 home victory against Platanias.